 - All gratuities for baggage, porters and hotel service including internal flight(s)

-You can’t enjoy a great biking trip without a really great bike.
 On this trip you’ll be riding a Panasonic Hurryer e-bike providing electric assistance whenever you want it.
-We also equip you with handlebar bag, helmet and water bottle.
+It features: multiple assist levels; 7 speeds, 26-inch wheel; 4.5-hour (approx. 50 km) battery life.
+We also provide you with a handlebar bag, helmet and waterbottle.

 More Trip Inspiration